shreyarora12/html-website-templates/README.md

 **License**

-If you find the tool useful, please share it with your friends or mention us on your website.
+If you find the above tool useful, please share it with your friends or mention us on your website.
 Use the templates for personal or commercial projects, but don't sell them!

 **Changelog**